mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup-schedule/docs/apipolicyitemview.md

 #### RetentionUnit

-Metric of duration of the backup policy item: days, weeks, or months.
+Metric of duration of the backup policy item: days, weeks, months or years.

 _Required_: No